 There may be several reasons as to why you may want to make your house more child friendly; whether you are expecting a baby or you have young family members visiting on a regular basis, it is definitely a good idea to make the living areas as child friendly as possible.
-If you are expecting your first child, you are probably highly excited about transforming your home into a place that will keep your little one happy and most importantly, safe.
+If you are expecting your first child, you are probably highly excited about transforming your home into a place that will keep your little one happy and, most importantly, safe.

-Here are five ways in which you can make your house more child friendly.
+Here are five ways in which you can make your house more child-friendly.

 Remove Potential Hazards

-From electrical appliances, to wires and cables, there are likely to be household items that need to be removed out of the reach of children.
+From electrical appliances to wires and cables, there are likely to be household items that need to be removed out of the reach of children.
 Especially if infants will be in your home, it is important that anything hazardous is kept well out of their way, as everyone knows babies love to put items in their mouths and would not see the danger of biting on a wire.

-It is also important to ensure your home environment is suitable for a child, by ensuring it is warm enough during the colder months and everything is working accordingly.
+It is also important to ensure your home environment is suitable for a child by ensuring it is warm enough during the colder months and that everything is working accordingly.
 If you’re concerned about costly repairs related to homeownership, such as the repair of major appliances or a heating and cooling system, protection plans like HomeServe home warranty plans can offer some protection and peace of mind.

 Add Fun Areas to Play